tmtsoftware/icd/README.md

 ingesting the files from the repository.

-The icd web app lists the published versions of subsystem APIs and ICDs from GitHub and the model files are checked out and ingested into the database automatically as needed (when you select a subsystem from the menu, for example).
+The icd web app lists the published versions of subsystem APIs and ICDs from GitHub and the model files are checked out and ingested into the database automatically as needed the first time you start the web app.

 Known Issues
 ------------